Part A: Supply arrangement

 If Canada gets notified of a fourth default, Canada will terminate the SA with the pre-qualified supplier who now becomes a former pre-qualified supplier.
 The former pre-qualified supplier must then wait 1 year before they may apply to pre-qualify under the SA.
 For the purpose of re-qualification, they are considered to be a ‘new bidder’.
 As a ‘new bidder’, the former pre-qualified supplier must substantiate that they meet all the mandatory criteria outlined in the request for supply arrangement (RFSA) documentation.

-11. Aboriginal business certification (if applicable)
+11. Indigenous business certification (if applicable)

 11.2 If such a certification has been provided, the supplier must keep proper records and documentation relating to the accuracy of the certification provided to Canada.
 The contractor must obtain the written consent of the contracting authority before disposing of any such records or documentation before the expiration of 6 years after final payment under the contract, or until settlement of all outstanding claims and disputes, under the contract, whichever is later.
 All such records and documentation must at all times during the retention period be open to audit, by the representatives of Canada, who may make copies and take extracts.
 The supplier must provide all reasonably required facilities for any audits.